DanielRiera/translate-html/README.md

 ### Installation

-1. Copy lang.min.js in a folder
+1. Copy lang.min.js in a folder.
-2. Reference in index with script tag
+2. Reference in index with script tag.
 3. Create "lang" variable for control the languaje selected, using 1,2,3,4... for diferent languajes for example:
 ```
 	lang = 1;